 Historically, classes have typically ranged in size from 16-24 McDermott Scholars.

-When will you announce the 2019 class of McDermott Scholars?
+When will you announce the new class of McDermott Scholars?

-The nineteenth class of McDermott Scholars will be assembled during the month of April, and the official announcement will be published after May 1st.
+The newest class of McDermott Scholars will be assembled during the month of April, and the official announcement will be published after May 1st.

 Requirements & Expectations